 Reflow Ovens Information

-The invention of the reflow oven solved the problem of excessive time consumption involved in manually soldering most surface mount technology (SMT) components.
-As a result of technological limitations, when first introduced, the evolution of reflow ovens reflects the need to operate as efficiently as possible with the equipment available at that point in time.
-This process led to the development of the low mass convection reflow ovens preferred today.
-These modern reflow ovens allow for shorter profiles and more consistent, even heating compared to earlier models.
+The invention of the reflow oven solved the problem of excessive time consumption involved in manually soldering electronic components to printed circuit boards.
+Modern convection reflow ovens feature high thermal transfer efficiency, allowing for shorter profiles and more consistent, even heating compared to earlier models.

-Reflow ovens vary in size, type of heating and features.
-However, the most common types of reflow ovens are:
+Reflow ovens vary in size, type of heating, and features.
+The most common types of reflow ovens are: bench top reflow ovens, batch reflow ovens, and in-line conveyor reflow ovens.

 - Thermal performance